Vkpatel01/SvaraVilasa/README.md

 3. Login and Signup:
    - Users can securely log in or create an account using the dedicated pages.
-   - The login page includes a responsive design and a video background for an immersive experience.
+   - The login page includes a responsive design for an immersive experience.

 4. Dashboard After Login:
    - Upon logging in, users are directed to a personalized dashboard.